tulasidamarla/spring-aop/spring_aop_annotation_config/README.md

-For AOP configuration in java, app config java class needs to be annotated with @EnableAspectJAutoProxy.
+For AOP configuration in java, app config java class needs to be annotated with @EnableAspectJAutoProxy.<br>

-Note: All other configuration of log4j, aspecjrt, aspecjweaver dependencies have to be added in pom.xml file.
+Note: All other configuration of log4j, aspecjrt, aspecjweaver dependencies have to be added in pom.xml file. <br>
 Spring supports the following type of advices out of the box.

 @Before